storj/storj/docs/blueprints/slow-down-and-retry.md

 ## Open issues

 1. Currently, endpoints handled by DRPC in case of error are not returning value, only error.
 With Metainfo `Batch` call we would need to have partial results which requests were executed successfully.
-2. Maybe we should treat Batch request as a one request from rate limit perspective.
-3. Can we reuse order limits from failed upload?
+2. Can we reuse order limits from failed upload?
 Failed upload means when sending data to storage nodes was unsuccessful.